Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-Duplexes, homes converted to apartments or other small apartment buildings are the single most common housing type in New Britain, accounting for 37.55% of the city's housing units.
-Other types of housing that are prevalent in New Britain include single-family detached homes ( 30.91%), large apartment complexes or high rise apartments ( 28.18%), and a few row houses and other attached homes ( 3.17%).
-Cities with mostly row houses, apartments, and other high density housing types are relatively uncommon, and characteristic of compact cities that frequently have a downtown or other neighborhoods where amenities are within walking distance and a lot of street life can be seen.
+Duplexes, homes converted to apartments or other small apartment buildings are the single most common housing type in New Britain, accounting for 36.80% of the city's housing units.
+Other types of housing that are prevalent in New Britain include single-family detached homes ( 31.53%), large apartment complexes or high rise apartments ( 28.60%), and a few row houses and other attached homes ( 2.95%).
+Cities that are predominantly high-density buildings are relatively uncommon in the US.
+Because of the density, these types of cities are often walkable and compact, and often have a lively downtown.

 People in New Britain primarily live in small (one, two or no bedroom) units, chiefly found in duplexes, homes converted to apartments or other small apartment buildings.
 New Britain has a mixture of owner-occupied and renter-occupied housing.